CARS

 Is my contribution tax-deductible?

-CARS is intended to be organized as a Texas nonprofit corporation pursuing 501(c)(4) tax-exempt status.
+CARS is a Texas nonprofit corporation that intends to operate as a tax-exempt social welfare organization under Section 501(c)(4) of the Internal Revenue Code.
 Contributions are NOT tax-deductible as charitable contributions for federal income tax purposes.
-Each member's specific tax circumstances may vary; please consult your own tax attorney or advisor.
+Your specific tax circumstances may vary; please consult your own tax attorney or advisor.